xica/heroku-buildpack-scipy/Readme.md

 Setup, Usage
 ------------

-This buildpack only supports:
+NOTE: This buildpack only supports:

-- Numpy 1.8.1
+- NumPy 1.8.1
-- Scipy 0.14.0
+- SciPy 0.14.0

+This buildpack is currently very simple in that it will install *only* these versions, even if you specify a different version in requirements.txt.
+This can be improved in the future if there is enough interest.

 If you desire older NumPy or SciPy packages, please take a look at https://github.com/dbrgn/heroku-buildpack-python-sklearn